 - Preheat oven to 350°F (177°C).
 Line baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - Scoop cookie dough (here’s the cookie scoop I love), about 3 Tablespoons of dough per cookie, and place 4 inches apart on the baking sheets.
 Bake for 13-14 minutes or until lightly browned on the sides.
 The centers will look very soft.

 - Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
 While the cookies are still warm, I like to press a few more butterscotch morsels into the tops—this is only for looks!

 - Cookies stay fresh covered at room temperature for up to 1 week.

 - Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 4 days.
 Allow to come to room temperature then continue with step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Here are my tips and tricks for how to freeze cookie dough.

 - Molasses: 1 Tablespoon of molasses helps give these cookies incredible flavor.
+Be sure to use unsulphured or dark molasses (do not use blackstrap; I prefer Grandma’s brand).
 If you don’t have any, simply leave it out.
 Do not replace with anything else.

 - Brown Sugar: I prefer using dark brown sugar in oatmeal scotchies.